This piece wanders off into realms that Rowling quite determinedly did not explore. I cannot feel particularly motivated to care.

 It stands to reason that Snape must have had a reason to engage in such a complete makeover, doesn’t it?
 And Lily already accepted him — for certain values of “acceptance” — as he was.

 It’s not necessarily to have just been in hopes of professional advancement, is it?
-I rather suspect that Lucius would have had little objection to oiks who are content to remain oiks, either.
+I rather suspect that Lucius would not have had that much objection to oiks who are content to remain oiks, either.
 Although he’d probably never have invited them to sit down to dinner at the Malfoy table.
 And I rather think that Snape probably has done that.
 A few times at least.

 So, from the standpoint of pure theorizing, maybe the fans who kept hoping for a star-crossed romance were looking in the wrong direction.
 Maybe they should have been looking at Narcissa Malfoy.
 I admit I tend to doubt it, myself, but quite a few fans are convinced that there is something there.